gardenermike/openai-retro-contest-experiments/README.md

 I have pushed my code [here](https://github.com/gardenermike/evolution-strategies-starter).
 The [policies file](https://github.com/gardenermike/evolution-strategies-starter/blob/master/es_distributed/policies.py) contains a Sonic policy that tweaks the pretrained PPO2 policy's fully-connected layer.
 Expect bugs!

+The learned weights from my runs are [in this repo](https://github.com/gardenermike/openai-retro-contest-experiments/tree/master/ppo2_evolution_strategies/es_master_17351).

 ## Conclusion
 I don't expect to reach the top three in the contest, and am probably outside the top 10.
 However, there is ample room for further exploration here, potentially leading to not just high scores in Sonic, but potentially generalizable algorithms for real-world problems.
 I think that the most promising directions to take forward include:
 * Improving exploration in PPO2.
 The simplicity of the PPO2 algorithm makes it very appealing.
-* Combining JERK with Rainbow to improve the performance of both
+* Combining JERK with Rainbow to improve the performance of both.
-* Expanding and tidying the ES implementation
+* Expanding and tidying the ES implementation.
 * Improving the LSH memory mechanism used in the PPO2/JERK hybrid.

 Good luck!